So What Can One Person Do?

 What you can do

 * Choose clean energy.
-Where possible select a power plan that uses at least 50% clean energy.
-Ask your energy supplier for green energy.
+Where possible select a power plan that uses renewable energy.
+Ask your energy supplier for green energy and if they cant change to a green provider.

-* Drive a hybrid or fuel efficient car.
+* Use public transport as much as possible.
+Drive an electric, hybrid or fuel efficient car.
 Save the environment and money by driving a car that gets higher MPG

 * Recycle.
 Recycling saves a lot of energy needed to make new products.
 Recycle 50% of your glass, aluminum, plastic, cardboard and newspapers.
 (Pounds of CO2 Savings Per Year = 2,400)